Documentation Index

 From Redshift, navigate to

-and click your default Workgroup -
+Workgroup configurationand click your default workgroup.

 Under Network and security click